Charaan27/avsddcp_1v8_sky130/README.md

 - ### Next Steps: ###

-  - Now, you should copy the sky130_fd_pr folder into the layout and post_layout files present in the folder where you cloned this project.
+  - Now, you should copy the sky130_fd_pr folder into the pre_layout, layout and post_layout files present in the folder where you cloned this project.

 # Pre Layout: